Australian Good Design Awards: History

-In 1958 the Industrial Design Council of Australia (IDCA) was established and funded by the Commonwealth Government.
-The goal was to educate manufacturers and consumers on the value of design and promote high standards of design in manufactured goods.
+In 1958, the Industrial Design Council of Australia (IDCA) was established and funded by the Commonwealth Government.
+The goal was to educate manufacturers and consumers about the value of design and to promote high standards of design in manufactured goods.

 In 1964, the IDCA opened the first Australian Design Centre in Melbourne with an exhibition of selected products from the Australian Design Index.
 Federal and state government funding helped establish a new Design Centre in Sydney, with more centres in other cities.

-In 1967 the Prince Philip Prize for Australian Design was set up, supported by Prince Philip, Duke of Edinburgh, to promote greater awareness of good design in Australian engineering.
+In 1967, the Prince Philip Prize for Australian Design was set up, supported by Prince Philip, Duke of Edinburgh, to promote greater awareness of good design in Australian engineering.
 The inaugural Prince Philip Prize was awarded in 1968.
 Over 90 entries were received and the winning entry was a self-propelled grain header, designed by Kenneth Gibson.
 The Prince Philip Prize continued for twenty years.

 Recognizing not only high-quality but innovative Australian-designed products, the Australian Design Award (ADA) program became a promotional tool for manufacturers and designers and provided a source of revenue for the IDCA to continue its operations.
 The Prince Philip Prize continued to be awarded, but only to products that had received the ADA.

-Televised coverage of the Awards presentation on ABC TV reached audiences of over four million and in 1979, the first annual yearbook of ADA winners was published.
+Televised coverage of the awards presentation on ABC TV reached audiences of over four million.
+In 1979, the first annual yearbook of ADA winners was published.

-For the next two decades, however, continuing funding issues, dwindling industry support and a lack of direction was an issue with the IDCA.
-In 1987 to reinvigorate the movement, the government re-launched the IDCA as the Australian Design Council and the Prince Philip Prize was folded, leaving the ADA as Australia's top design accolade.
+For the next two decades, however, continuing funding issues, dwindling industry support and a lack of direction were issues for the IDCA.
+In 1987, to reinvigorate the program, the government re-launched the IDCA as the Australian Design Council and the Prince Philip Prize was folded, leaving the ADA as Australia's top design accolade.